GameClay/FlightlessManicotti/README.markdown

 # Flightless Manicotti
 A free-time project.

-Contains some cross-platform implementation of the C99, and C1x standards.

 ## Untested Code
 This code is untested.
 Most of it has been coded on a couch.
 Some of it may be kind of stupid, too.